ibm-cloud-docs/vmwaresolutions/archiref/vcs-openshift/vcs-openshift-arch.md

 Red Hat OpenShift is deployed with the default Calico networking stack for Kubernetes, which provides network isolation within your cluster.

 ![OpenShift with NSX networking](../../images/openshift-nsxv-networking.svg){: caption="Figure 2.
 OpenShift with NSX networking" caption-side="bottom"}

-For more information, see [vCenter Server networking introduction](/docs/services/vmwaresolutions?topic=vmware-solutions-vcsnsxt-intro).

 **Next topic:** [IBM Cloud networking and infrastructure](/docs/services/vmwaresolutions?topic=vmware-solutions-vcs-openshift-sddc-infra)